Global Stocks Pause Ahead of Fed Decision | MarketScreener

 Global stocks paused ahead of an interest-rate decision from the Federal Reserve, amid political tensions and a volatile week for oil prices.

-In the U.S., futures on the Dow Jones Industrial Average and S&P 500 were both down 0.1%.
+In the U.S., futures on the Dow Jones Industrial Average and S&P 500 were down 0.2% and 0.1%, respectively.
 The contracts don't necessarily predict movements after the opening bell.

 The Fed on Tuesday had to step in to address a problem in money markets.
 It was the first time since 2008 that the central bank had to inject cash to keep interest rates down for short-term borrowing, and it is unclear how long the market intervention will last.